Adam Lambert: 2014–2018: The Original High and Queen + Adam Lambert

 On August 29, Lambert received the award for Best Foreign Artist at the 2015 Eska Music Awards held in Szczecin, Poland.
-On the 30th, he made his first UK festival appearance, performing a set at Fusion Festival 2015 in Birmingham.
+On the 30th, he made his first UK festival appearance, performing a set at Fusion Festival UK 2015 in Birmingham.

 In early October, Lambert released "Another Lonely Night".
 It debuted live as the new single at 538LIVE XXL at the Ziggo Dome in Amsterdam, and a few days later on X Factor Australia.
-Twenty dates were then added to "The Original High Tour" to include thirteen European countries; "RedFest DXB", a two-day music festival, in Dubai; and two dates in China.
+Twenty dates were then added to The Original High Tour to include thirteen European countries; RedFestDXB, a two-day music festival, in Dubai; and two dates in China.
 The tour commenced at No. Celebrate2016 in The Float at Marina Bay, Singapore on December 31, 2015.
 In November, an online petition supported by conservative groups was launched to remove Lambert from the Singapore program, citing his controversial performance at the AMA's in 2009, and active support for LGBT rights.
 He was not removed from the headlining spot, but it was reiterated that his performance would conform to strict broadcast regulations.

 Throughout the fall, Lambert continued appearances in the US, Europe and Asia.
 Notable performances included Today, Swedish Idol, The Voice of Poland and BBC One's Strictly Come Dancing, as a musical guest.
 After participating in a Billboard news conference in Beijing announcing the inclusion of China in its music charts, he was the guest performer at Alibaba's Singles' Day event.
 On December 2, he performed at the CMT "Artists of the Year" special to honor Little Big Town and their controversial song "Girl Crush" in a duet with Leona Lewis.
 The performance was nominated for "Performance of the Year" at the 2016 CMT Music Awards.